gallargit/SimplenuffChess/README.md

 # About
 I got to know this game and I liked playing with it.
 Since I'm not a very good chess player I often got frustrated when I made a silly move in the middle of the game spoiling it.
 So I started tweaking the code around to figure out a way to implement an "Undo" button.
 Then this feature became a full "History Undo", and then I thought... well, why not implement play as black as well?

-Since I spent quite some time doing this I thought it would be a good idea to release as open source, so here it is.
+Since I spent quite some time doing this I thought it would be a good idea to release it as open source, so here it is.

 # New features
 - Undo feature